 - Clean hearing aids as instructed.

-- Use hair care products before putting on the hearing aids, and dry hair before putting on the hearing aids.
+- Use hair care products and dry your hair before putting on the hearing aids.

 - Open hearing aid battery doors to avoid draining the batteries when you are done wearing the devices for the day.

 - Wear the hearing instruments as full-time as possible.